My Favourite Beaches 'Near Me' Penbryn Beach (National Trust)

 As you approach from the woodland or coast path, Penbryn stretches out in front of you, long and muted natural golden sand.
 But when the tide is low, the beach doubles in size, revealing hidden caves and an even more dramatic cliffscape.
 The wild, raw beauty of this place is what makes it so special—it’s romantic, rugged, and untamed.

-However be careful as the tide comes in quickly when its returning back up the beach you have a window of approx. 1.5 hours. so always check behind you on the walk to make sure you don’t get caught out by the tide (& always check the tide times – so you know when this happens)
+However, be careful, as the tide comes in quickly.
+When it returns up the beach, you have a window of about 1.5 hours.
+Always check behind you on the walk to ensure you don’t get caught out by the tide (and always check the tide times so you know when this happens).

 Penbryn is one of the few beaches in the area where I regularly find sea glass.
 Every time I stumble upon a piece, I feel like I’ve struck gold—like an old-time prospector!

-The beach is also full of smooth, polished slate pebbles that are lovely to hold & feel in your hand, but remember collecting them from the beach isn’t allowed – if we all did this we would soon lose the nature beauty.
-However, sea glass—formed from discarded glass bottles polished by the waves—is perfectly fine to take home as a little sea treasures.
+The beach is also filled with smooth, polished slate pebbles that are lovely to hold in your hand.
+However, remember that collecting them from the beach isn’t allowed—if we all did this, we would soon lose the natural beauty.
+However, sea glass—formed from discarded glass bottles polished by the waves—is perfectly fine to take home as little sea treasures.

 Being on the west coast, Penbryn has some truly breathtaking sunsets.
-In the autumn and winter months, I’ve enjoyed many evening BBQ/picnics with a campfire here—but remember to take all your rubbish with you to keep the beach pristine & get wrapped up because as the sun goes down it does get cold and it’s a 10 min walk back to the car.
+In the autumn and winter months, I’ve enjoyed many evening BBQs or picnics with a campfire here—but remember to take all your rubbish with you to keep the beach pristine.
+Also, get wrapped up because, as the sun goes down, it does get cold, and it’s about a 10-minute walk back to the car.

 I’ve taken a dip at Penbryn, though I’ll admit I wasn’t brave enough for a full swim!
 If you’re into wild swimming, this is a beautiful, remote spot, but always check the conditions and never swim alone—there’s no lifeguard here.

-I have, however, seen plenty of people fishing from the shore, making it a great spot for anglers.
-Plus during winter it seems to attract a small but dedicated surfers, probably less so in the summer.
+I have seen plenty of people fishing from the shore, making it a great spot for anglers.
+Plus, during winter, it seems to attract a small but dedicated surfers—probably less so in the summer.

-Back in the car park, you’ll find The Plwmp Tart, a cute little remote café serving local cakes (I highly recommend the frangipane tart if it’s on!) and fantastic coffee—the perfect stop before or after a beach walk.
+Back in the car park, you’ll find The Plwmp Tart, a cute little remote café serving local cakes.
+I highly recommend the frangipane tart if it’s on!
+They also serve fantastic coffee—the perfect stop before or after a beach walk.

 It’s also a great spot for pooches to get a fresh bowl of water, so they can refuel before heading back out on another adventure or grabbing yourself a Welsh ice cream.